nhsconnect/FHIR-CDS/pages/explore/api_get_service_definition.md

 See [token](https://www.hl7.org/fhir/stu3/search.html#token) for details relating to the type of this parameter.

 #### effective ####
-To search for `ServiceDefinition(s)` whose content was planned to be in active use over a three month period in the year 2019, the following search would be executed:
+To search for `ServiceDefinition(s)` whose content was effective at the time of the search.
+If the date when the search was executed was 31-03-2019, the following search would be executed:
 <div markdown="span" class="alert alert-success" role="alert">
-GET [base]/ServiceDefinition?effective=ge2019-01-01&effective=le2019-03-31</div>
+GET [base]/ServiceDefinition?effective=ge2019-03-31&effective=le2019-03-31</div>

 See [date](https://www.hl7.org/fhir/stu3/search.html#date) for details relating to the type of this parameter.